gtlaflair/rcrtan/cran-comments.md

 ## Resubmission

+This is a third resubmission.
+In this version, I have:

+* Added the ISBN number for Brown & Hudson (2002) to the Description field in the DESCRIPTION file

+## Resubmission

 This is a second resubmission.
 In this version, I have:

 * Omitted the redundant "R Functions for" in the Title field of the DESCRIPTION